 What entry requirements and criteria must I meet to audit a module?

-To guarantee the integrity of the module for validated students, it's important that all auditing students present are able to make a valuable and active contribution to the learning experience.
+To guarantee the integrity of the module for validated students, it's important that all Active Participants present are able to make a valuable and active contribution to the learning experience.
 When you apply to audit a module, you will usually be required to have a short informal interview with the module tutor.
-Auditing students are accepted based on the following criteria:
+Active Participants are accepted based on the following criteria:

-Is there a limit to the number of modules I can audit?
+Is there a limit to the number of modules I can be an Active Participant in?